 How do you get the most from your gym workout?
 Your time spent in the gym is precious.
-It’s valuable time that you have set aside in your busy schedule to get healthy, so you deserve to get the best results.
-Many readers also read how to measure weight loss and muscle gain effectively.
+It’s valuable time you have set aside your busy schedule to get healthy, so you deserve to get the best results.

 It would be best if you had a plan to get the most from your gym workout.

 Bouncing around from machine to machine or doing a few curls while watching yourself in the mirror will not help you reach your weight loss or fitness goals.
 Decide what you want to accomplish and research the exercises to burn fat and add lean muscle.
 There are hundreds of websites and magazines that can help you define your program, even down to the correct number of sets and reps.
 If you need help, you can always hire a personal trainer or coach for a few training sessions until you become familiar with what you need to do and which equipment will offer the best benefits.

 Don’t skip your warm-up.

 Use the correct form during your gym workout.

 There is a correct way to perform every exercise, and the better your form, the better your results.
 You want to move through your entire range of motion when training with weights: if you can’t, then you are using too much weight.
-Using correct form also greatly reduces your risk of injury.
+Using the correct form also greatly reduces your risk of injury.
 There should be an employee at your gym who will demonstrate the proper form and the correct way to use a piece of equipment.

 Add resistance training.